romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 Here is how to load related records by using a record object (supported by all kinds of relations):

-The resulting record of the `belongsTo` and `hasOne` relation can be undefined if the `required` option was not set in the model.
+The resulting record of the `belongsTo` and `hasOne` relation can be undefined if the `required` option was not set in the table class.

 ```ts
 const book = await db.book.find(1)